bm4cs/dots/README.md

 Configuration for the _daily driver_ programs I use.

-These consist of programs that optimise my specific computer usage workflows as a software developer, security researcher and terminal nerd.
+These consist of programs that optimise my specific computer usage workflows as a software engineer, security researcher and terminal nerd.

 My setup is quite opionated:

-* its minimalist and elistist
-* use gentoo, arch and debian
+-   Its minimalist
+-   Terminal where possible such as [suckless](https://suckless.org/)
+-   Prefer a BSD or a lean Linux distro
-* no desktop environment (DE)
+-   No bloated desktop environment (DE)
-* uses a tiler (tiling window manager) called `dwm`
-* suckless programs where possible
-* vim key bindings everywhere
+-   Use a tiling window manager (WM) over bloated desktop environments (DE)
+-   `vi` keys everywhere
-* neovim is my editor
+-   `neovim` is my editor
-* esoteric key bindings (thx to ErgoDox EZ)

 ## Setup